ibm-cloud-docs/Registry/registry_ui.md

 # Viewing information about images
 {: #registry_ui}

-You can view information about potential vulnerabilities, and the security of images in the public and private repositories by using the {{site.data.keyword.Bluemix_notm}} console.
+You can view information about potential vulnerabilities, and the security of images in the {{site.data.keyword.registrylong}} public and private repositories by using the {{site.data.keyword.Bluemix_notm}} console.
 {:shortdesc}

 1. Log into the {{site.data.keyword.Bluemix_notm}} console ([https://console.bluemix.net](https://console.bluemix.net)) with your IBMid.